peakhunt/stm32f103c8t6_usb_hid/README.md

 ![joystick build inside](https://github.com/peakhunt/stm32f103c8t6_usb_hid/blob/master/imgs/IMG_20170916_200453.jpg)

 The case is actually a small rectangular plastic container ( or basket or whatever).
-I bought it as less than 2 dollars at a local store and drilled it.
+I bought it at less than 2 dollars at a local store and drilled it.

 Here is the image of PCB I created for the build.
 It's really primitive simple board and anybody can do it.
 I just hated all the stupid fragile wiring I had to do before the PCB.